 This question can blindside us, but what they are really asking is “what makes you the best fit for this position?” and your answer should be, in short, a sales pitch explaining what you have to offer the employer.

 Remember that employers hire workers to solve a problem, whether it’s boosting sales, streamlining processes or building a brand.
 All in all, your goal when making your pitch is to show that you’re the best person to solve that problem.
+Express your many skills and experience to show that you are the right person to deliver great results and get the job done to the highest standard.
 Therefore, the better you do that, the better your chances of landing the job.

 1. Skills and abilities

-Focus on your talents and how this can be an asset to the company.
-You’ve got to interview stage so they must think you’re capable of the role
+You never know what the other candidates have to offer but you do know what you bring!
+Focus on your talents and how they can be an asset to the company.
+Emphasize your key skills, strengths, talents, work experience and professional achievements.
+You’ve got to interview stage so they must think you’re capable of the role.

 2. Industry experience